Christmas Giving Tree Frequently Asked Questions

 We also contact the agencies we plan to work with to figure out how many families or individuals from each agency we can assist.
 We give them a deadline, usually early October, to provide us with the information about the people they want us to help.

+What happens next?
 As soon as the referrals start coming in, members of the Giving Tree ministry either contact the referred families to get names, sizes and gift wish information or if we have the information on the forms from the agencies, we start creating wish lists.
-Volunteers of "Tag Writers" kicks into high gear shortly after to organize all those tags.

 Finally, we have one great day when we sort all those gifts by the family identification number.
 Some of the gifts are delivered to the agencies, and some of the gifts are picked up at the church.
 Either way it takes a tremendous effort from a fabulous group of volunteers to get all this work done in a short period of time.